-Burton snowboards has always sailed down the road less traveled.
+Burton snowboards are usually better known for heading down the road less traveled.
 In 1977 Jake Burton Carpenter built the first snowboard factory in Burlington, Vermont.
-Now the world’s largest snowboarding brand, they also peddle bindings, boots, outerwear and accessories.
+Now the world’s largest snowboarding brand, they also peddle bindings, boots, outerwear and accessories — as well as the 2018 space-inspired Olympic snowboard team uniforms.

 To succeed, they’ve always followed the “show, don’t tell” philosophy.
 In the 80s, Carpenter and his wife Donna were the original brand ambassadors, swooshing down the pistes of Austria to gain traction with adrenaline-seeking skiers looking for something new.
 Now the company produces a number of video series, including Burton Presents, which clocks hundreds of thousands of YouTube views.
 The series showcases top riders as they perform chin-dropping tricks off remote mountainsides with original films that run from 7-12 minutes.
 Burton also produces Burton Girls, shorter how-tos, and captures the excitement at numerous events around the world every year.